HR TECHNOLOGY CONSULTANTS / CERTIFIED BUSINESS PARTNERS WITH iCIMS, INFINITE, AND PHENOM PEOPLE

 Talent Acquisition technology has come a long way.
 AI is transforming the nature of Talent Acquisition with tools that touch every part of the process:

-On paper, these sound like a game-changers, and in many ways they are; and we expect this trend to continue.
+On paper, these sound like game-changers, and in many ways they are; we expect this trend to continue.
 AI-powered technology has the potential to reduce recruiter workload and improve hiring outcomes.
 But for all the advancements, we still see companies struggling with many of the same old problems:

 • Ghosting candidates instead of engaging with them personally or in a timely fashion.